Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Before we continue further it seems important to define the meaning of language labs of today.

 A language laboratory is a dedicated space for foreign language teaching where students access audio or audio-visual materials in a real-time teacher-led teaching event such as a language class or exam.
-Modern language labs are usually computer classrooms where the computers run a special software meant for language teaching such as Sanako Study or Sanako Connect for example.
+Modern language labs are usually computer classrooms or virtual environments where the computers run a special language lab software meant for language teaching such as Sanako Study or Sanako Connect for example.

 Information and Communications Technology (ICT)